trackl-games/tropical_tilt/README.md

    * I never updated the skins of the players from really generic balls
    * I never finished any of the levels or bosses originally planned
      * The first level (aside from tutorial) can still be found from the settings menu
+* A note on sprites: It was until halfway through development I realized that making crappy sprites was tedius, that's when I began implementing having the computer draw squares instead of me.
+Ultimately, I think it gives it a nice look.